Paraguayan Football Association

-The Paraguayan Football Association (Asociación Paraguaya de Futbol /es/; APF) (Guarani: Paraguái Mangapy Atyguasu), is the omnibus governing body of football in Paraguay.
+The Paraguayan Football Association (Asociación Paraguaya de Fútbol /es/; APF; Paraguái Mangapy Atyguasu) is the governing body of football in Paraguay.
 It organizes the Paraguayan football league, including futsal and beach soccer, as well as and the Paraguay national football team.
 It is based in the city of Luque, near the capital city, Asunción.
 Football is the most popular sport in Paraguay.

 History

 In the late 1890s William Paats brought soccer to Paraguay, when it was then played at an Asunción teacher's college.
 Escuela Normal de Maestros.

-In 1906, five existing Paraguayan football teams (Olimpia, Guaraní, Libertad, General Díaz, and Nacional) created the governing body of football in Paraguay, the Paraguayan Football League.
-In 1998 it adopted its current name.
 On June 18, 1906, the representatives of the five existing football teams in Paraguay at that time (Olimpia, Guaraní, Libertad, General Díaz, and Nacional) met to establish the Paraguayan Football League, named Liga Paraguaya de Football Association.
 The first match was played on a Sunday, July 8, 1906.
 Adolfo Riquelme, who was a well known Paraguayan journalist, was the organization's first president.

 In 1921, during the presidency of Enrique Pinho, the Paraguayan Football League joined the South American Football Confederation (CONMEBOL).
 In 1925 it became a member of FIFA.
 In 1941 it changed its name to Liga Paraguaya de Football and in 1957 the name was Hispanicized as Liga Paraguaya de Fútbol.

-On December 3, 1998, its name was changed to its current denomination, Asociación Paraguaya de Fútbol, which coincidentally is one of the names that had been adopted by a dissident football association that brought together some teams, which would later join the League, and which organized championships between 1911 and 1917.
+On December 3, 1998, its name was changed to its current denomination, Asociación Paraguaya de Fútbol, which coincidentally is one of the names that had been adopted by a dissident football association that brought together some teams which would later join the League, and which organized championships between 1911 and 1917.

 In 2016, APF appointed Robert Harrison, the former head of Club Nacional, as president.
 Harrison succeeded Alejandro Domínguez, who resigned to run for president of CONMEBOL, after Juan Ángel Napout stepped down from that role in December 2015.
 In 2019, APF hired Argentinian Eduardo Berizzo as manager of Paraguay's national men's team.

 Paraguay have not previously hosted the FIFA World Cup.
 In August 2022, APF joined up with the football associations of Argentina, Uruguay and Chile to jointly bid to host the World Cup in 2030.

 Institutional Succession

-From its foundation in 1906 until it adopted its final name in 1998, the APF followed the following institutional trajectory::
+From its foundation in 1906 until it adopted its final name in 1998, the APF followed the following institutional trajectory: